Michael Dease was born in the countryside of Augusta, GA in the “Deep South,” and played the saxophone and

-and trumpet before choosing the trombone at age 17.
+trumpet before choosing the trombone at age 17.
 In 2001, Dease moved to New York City to become part of the

-historic first class of jazz students at The Juilliard School, earning both Bachelors and Masters degrees.
+historic first class of jazz students at The Juilliard School, earning both Bachelors and Masters degrees, and quickly

-Dease quickly

-established a reputation as a brilliant soloist and sideman, and began recording as a leader.
+established a reputation as a brilliant soloist, sideperson, and leader.

 Dease’s unique blend of curiosity, hard work and optimism has helped him earn worldwide recognition, including

-and residencies at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College,
+at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College,

 and many institutions abroad.
-He currently teaches jazz trombone at the renowned
+He currently teaches jazz trombone at the renowned Michigan State University

-Gordon and Joseph Alessi.
-His associations have run the entire spectrum of musical experience: Alicia Keys,
+and Joseph Alessi.
+His associations have run the entire spectrum of musical experience: Alicia Keys, Paul Simon,

 Paul Schaffer and the CBS Orchestra, Elton John, Neal Diamond, Illinois Jacquet, Slide Hampton & The World Of